ashish-kp/Boids_Boi/README.md

 The same simulation using VPython [here](https://www.glowscript.org/#/user/p.b.ashish786/folder/MyPrograms/program/boids).
 Also added predator boids to it, from which the other boids move away from.
 The predators don't chase the boids, they just move like regular boids.

 I've implemented a naive "predator boids" [here](https://www.glowscript.org/#/user/p.b.ashish786/folder/MyPrograms/program/boids2).
+The predators behave like normal boids and don't react to the boids, but the boids "fly away" from the predators.

 It seems to be much more faster in VPython.